 Treatment for Teeth Grinding Philadelphia, PA

 Teeth grinding is a common habit that many people have.
-Bruxism, the medical term that refers to grinding of the teeth, is a serious dental problem because of the damage it can cause.
-Some people grind their teeth in their sleep and are not even aware they do it until a dentist points out the wear patterns on their teeth.
+Bruxism, the medical term that refers to teeth grinding habits, is a serious dental problem.
+Bruxism causes severe damage to your mouth.
+Some people grind their teeth in their sleep and are not even aware they do it until a dentist finds the wear patterns on their teeth.

-People also grind their teeth or clench their jaw while awake in response to stress or anxiety and sometimes while hyper focusing.
-If you find yourself doing this, it is important to seek treatment before you do serious damage to your body.
+People also grind their teeth or clench their jaw while awake in response to stress or anxiety, and sometimes while hyper-focusing.
+If you find yourself doing this, seek bruxism treatment before serious damage occurs to your body.

 Teeth grinding treatment in Northeast Philadelphia

 Dr. Drew Shulman is a dentist in Northeast Philadelphia who has experience treating jaw clenching and teeth grinding.
-He can also correct the damage it can cause to the teeth.
+He can also correct the damage it can cause to the teeth using restorative dental treatments.

 What Causes Teeth Grinding?

 The cause of teeth grinding is unique from patient to patient.
 At your appointment with Dr. Shulman, he will ask you a multitude of questions to help figure out why.
-Caffeine, alcohol, tobacco, and drugs can increase your risk grinding your teeth.
-Also, night time grinding is sometimes associated with sleep apnea and acid reflux.
+Night-time grinding is sometimes a symptom of sleep apnea and acid reflux.
+Sometimes caffeine, alcohol, tobacco, and recreational drug use can increase your teeth grinding habit.

-Most patients we see at our Northeast Philadelphia dentist office suffer from teeth grinding because of:
+Most patients we see at our Northeast Philadelphia dental office suffer from teeth grinding because of:

 Common Teeth Grinding Symptoms